hackmanser/climate/without-hot-air/src/chapI.md

 #### Homes

 The "home" is commonly used when describing the power of renewable facilities.
 For example, "The £300 million Whitelee wind farm’s 140 turbines will generate 322 MW – enough to power 200 000 homes."
-The "home" is defined by the BritishWind Energy Association to be a power of <span class="red">4700 kWh per year</span> [[<span class="websitetitle">www.bwea.com/ukwed/operational.asp</span>](http://www.bwea.com/ukwed/operational.asp)].
+The "home" is defined by the BritishWind Energy Association to be a power of <span class="red">4700 kWh per year</span> [[www.bwea.com/ukwed/operational.asp](http://www.bwea.com/ukwed/operational.asp)].
 That’s 0.54 kW, or <span class="red">13 kWh per day</span>.
 (A few other organizations use 4000 kWh/y per household.)

 The "home" annoys me because I worry that people confuse it with *the total power consumption of the occupants of a home* – but the latter is actually about 24 times bigger.
 The "home" covers the average domestic *electricity* consumption of a household, only.
 Not the household’s home heating.
 Nor their workplace.
 Nor their transport.
 Nor all the energy-consuming things that society does for them.